jdillard/personal-site/source/_trips/2022-04-23-nisqually-bridge-run.md

 ![Down Nisqually Chute](/assets/images/trips/nisqually-chute-down-the-chute.jpg "Down Nisqually Chute"){: .shadow-5.oversized}{: loading="lazy"} <small><i>Michael dropping in on the Nisqually Chute.</i></small>

-He gets skiiers right over the lip at the bottom of the run and signals that he is in an island of safety.
+He gets skiers right over the lip at the bottom of the run and signals that he is in an island of safety.
 I start making my turns, and the chute feels like a big open bowl it is so wide.
-By the time I reach the end my legs dead, I definitley need to work on my ski stamina.
+By the time I reach the end my legs dead, I definitely need to work on my ski stamina.

 The snow in the chute was great, but as soon as I met up with Michael in the island of safety it started to get soft, warm, and grabby.
 We decide to finish